MadStudioRoblox/ProfileService/docs/api.md

 !!! notice
     `:GlobalUpdateProfileAsync()` will work for profiles that haven't been created (profiles are created when they're loaded using `:LoadProfileAsync()` for the first time)

+!!! failure "Yielding inside the `update_handler` function will throw an error"

 ### ProfileStore:ViewProfileAsync()
 ```lua